aymanrimah/aymanrimah.github.io/_publications/On the flow map of the Euler equation with free boundary.md

 ---
-title: "On the flow map of the Euler equation withh free boundary"
+title: "On the flow map of the Euler equation with free boundary"
 collection: publications
 permalink: /publication/On the flow map of the Euler equation with free boundary
 pubtype: 'thesis'